Essay guidelines

 - Essay checklist

-Expository and argumentative essay
+Expository essay vs. argumentative essay

-Students sometimes get confused about the difference between these types of essays.
-However, an expository essay tends to explain but an argumentative essay tends to create and defend an argument.
-The difference is quite clear.
-If the topic is digital marketing;
+You may get confused about the difference between these types of essays.
+An expository explains but an argumentative essay creates and defends an argument.

 -